 - A combination: In some cases, the driver’s personal auto insurance policy is insufficient to cover your damages, and we may be able to seek added compensation from the delivery company’s insurance to cover the balance.

-If you’ve been injured in a collision with a delivery driver, there are several crucial actions you should take:
+If you’ve been injured in a collision with a delivery driver in New York, there are several crucial actions you should take:

 - Call 911 to get the police and an ambulance on the scene as fast as possible.
 A police report that shows the other driver was at fault can weigh heavily in your favor in a claim or lawsuit to recover compensation.